JayGameDev/Sonic-World/README.md

 # Sonic-World
-A boss battling based platformer
+A boss battling based platformer (Check Releases for the game)